 Placements range from pre-schools to high schools and you may assist one or more local English teachers across multiple grade levels.
 As an assistant, you’ll organize activities on your own and take the lead at times, focusing on conversational English.
 Specific teaching experience is not required, but participants must be mature, professional, punctual, and organized.
 InterExchange will provide sample lesson plans and teaching tips to help you feel confident in the classroom.

-Your school placement will be confirmed approximately one month prior to program-start date.
+School placements are typically confirmed at least one month prior to the program start date.
 Once confirmed, we will provide all of the next steps on when to book your flight, where to purchase travel health insurance, and how to prepare to be a teaching assistant and live abroad.

 You’ll stay with a pre-screened host family in the Le Marche region.
 Families are enthusiastic about cultural exchange and live in close proximity to the school, but in some cases you may need to take public transportation back and forth.